 Please keep in mind that our teachers often have scheduled planning and meeting times after school.
 If you would like to meet with your child's teacher, please contact them for an appointment.
-Pick up will be outside at all campuses.
+Pick up will be outside at the South campus and at the base of each tower at the South East campus.

-In regard to afternoon pick-up, we would like to make the following requests:
+Regarding afternoon pick-up, we would like to make the following requests:

 - Parents need to ensure that if their child has permission to go home alone (Groups 6 and 7 only), this has been discussed with the class teacher and Head of Campus in order to be permitted.
 There is a letter that will need to be signed by parents to give their permission.
 We strongly recommend that permission to leave school independently begins in February/March.
 These students must leave the school premises at 15:15 and go straight home.
-Students from Group 5 and above may leave with an older sibling in the secondary school if permission is granted by parents, teachers and Head of Campus. - If children are to be collected for a play-date, etc. by another student's parent/guardian after school, the class teacher need to be notified via email.
-Students will not be sent home with the parent or guardian of another student unless the class teacher has been notified. - Please ensure your child is collected timely.
-The Welcome Desk will keep record of children who are collected late from school.
+Students from Group 5 and above may leave with an older sibling in the Secondary school if permission is granted by parents, teachers and Head of Campus. - If children are to be collected for a play-date, etc. by another student's parent/guardian after school, the class teacher needs to be notified via email.
+Students will not be sent home with the parent or guardian of another student unless the class teacher has been notified. - Please ensure your child is collected on time.
+The Welcome Desk will keep records of children who are collected late from school.

 We make these requests in order to ensure that all of our students are supervised at all times during our afternoon exit routine.
+After you have collected your child, it is your responsibility to supervise your child.